ClickHouse/ClickHouse/docs/en/query_language/select.md

 In this example, the query is executed on a sample from 0.1 (10%) of data.
 Values of aggregate functions are not corrected automatically, so to get an approximate result, the value 'count()' is manually multiplied by 10.

+#### SAMPLE N {#select-sample-n}

-When using something like `SAMPLE 10000000`, you do not know which relative percent of data was processed and what the aggregate functions should be multiplied by.
-In this case, you can use the `_sample_factor` virtual column as a relative coefficient.
-For example:
+When using the `SAMPLE n` clause, the relative coefficient is calculated dynamically.
+Since you do not know which relative percent of data was processed, you do not know the coefficient the aggregate functions should be multiplied by (for example, you do not know if the `SAMPLE 1000000` was taken from a set of 10,000,000 rows or from a set of 1,000,000,000 rows).

+ClickHouse stores relative coefficients in the `_sample_factor` virtual column.
+This column is created automatically when you create a table with the specified sampling key.
+For different rows, the relative coefficient can differ.

+The example of the `_sample_factor` column usage is shown below:

 ``` sql
 SELECT sum(Duration * _sample_offset)